-During 2022, 18 separate weather and climate disasters occurred in the United States with losses exceeding \$1 billion for each event, according to NOAA.
-These events included one drought, one flood, eleven severe storms, three tropical cyclones, one wildfire and one winter storm, each of which impacted agriculture and rural America.
-According to the U.S. Drought Monitor, as of December 31, 2022, approximately 50% of the United States was experiencing moderate to exceptional drought, concentrated mainly in the West and High Plains regions, as compared with approximately 55% concentrated in the West, High Plains and South regions for the same period of the prior year.
-This multi-year drought resulted in water stress/shortages across many locations in 2022 as some major reservoirs dropped to their lowest levels on record.
+During 2023, an unprecedented 28 separate weather and climate disasters occurred in the United States with losses exceeding \$1 billion for each event, surpassing 2020 that had 22 events, according to the NOAA.
+These events, highlighting the increasing risks from changing climate, included 17 severe storms, four floods, two tropical cyclones, two tornado outbreaks, one drought and heat wave, one wildfire and one winter storm, each of which impacted agriculture and rural America.

+According to the U.S. Drought Monitor, as of December 31, 2023, approximately 33% of the United States was experiencing moderate to exceptional drought, concentrated mainly in the West (predominately New Mexico and Arizona), Midwest and Southern regions, as compared with approximately 50% concentrated in the West and High Plains regions for the same period of the prior year.